MLHale/nebraska-gencyber-modules/2021/intro_to_first_principles/README.md

   - Simplicity
   - Abstraction

+### How do the First Principles Relate to each other?
+> Think of the first three principles as the necessary elements of building a protection mechanism, like a Castle: Wall, Door, Guard and Check.
+They help you answer the question, how to build a protection mechanism.
+The rest of the principles that follow, contribute to the quality of the protection mechanism.
+They help you answer the question, how good is the protection mechanism.

 ### CIA Triad - Expectations that humans have from other entities in possession of information

 #### Confidentiality